 When compared to the alternatives, there is no competition.
 The MPK Mini and Launchkey Mini feel cheap and unresponsive, whereas the KeyStep legitimately feels like a real keyboard.

-25 keys are a downer, but it’s also important to remember that these are meant to fit into laptop bags.
+32 keys isn’t a lot, but it’s still better than the 25-keys offered up by the competitors.
+It’s also important to remember that these are meant to fit into laptop bags.
 Size and weight must be kept at a minimum here.

 If you want a point of reference, I’d say the KeyStep feels like a good unweighted arranger keyboard.
 That’s not much of an endorsement but believe me when I say there isn’t much better at this size.